microsoft/playwright/docs/src/test-global-setup-teardown-js.md

 ```
 ### Setup Example

 This example will show you how to use project dependencies to create a global setup that logins into an application and saves the state in storage state.
-This is useful if you want to run multiple tests that require a sign sign-in state and you want to avoid login for each test.
+This is useful if you want to run multiple tests that require a signed-in state and to avoid repeating login steps for each test.

 The setup project will write the storage state into an 'playwright/.auth/user.json' file next to your playwright.config.
 By exporting a const of `STORAGE_STATE` we can then easily share the location of the storage file between projects with the [`StorageState`](./test-use-options#basic-options) method.
 This applies the storage state on the browser context with its cookies and a local storage snapshot.